 Perhaps traveling alone in Iran could be dangerous, but for me it hasn’t been an issue.
 I mean, even the tap water here is safe!
 There have been times, as in any city, when I’ve been walking alone and noticed a man walking uncomfortably close to me.
 Whether the threat was in my imagination or not, all it ever took was for me to move close to another woman and the guy would quickly disappear.
 Scary stuff, Iran.

 So far my experience in Iran has only been one of warmth and hospitality, and really, really amazing food!
+I’m tempted to think all this hype over solo female travel in Iran has been blown way out of proportion.
 Though, in a few hours Mina and I are heading to Marivan, a small Kurdish city on the border to Iraq.
 So you know, maybe I’ll have some more eventful things to share from there!
 (Kidding, family, Kurdistan is of course totally safe.)

 I am a dual American and Norwegian citizen, and I traveled to Iran on my Norwegian passport.
 You can read about my experience getting a visa to Iran here.